rojo-jojo/rojo-jojo.github.io/_posts/2022-10-10-Refining the model.md

 - All other positions will get a default value like 0 or -1</u>
 <br>

-For beginner an example could help.
-You can google bag of words and find detailed explainations.
+For beginner an example could help in correctly visualise BOW steps.
+You can google bag of words and find good detailed explainations.
 <br>

 After correctly implementing my BOW algorithm I realised that there was no need to make all vectors of same length.
 If correctly implemented BOW will make all tweet vectors of same length.
 So I went ahead and trained my model again.
 The classifier specs remain same as before i.e. it is a sklearn RandomForestClassifier with n_estimators=500 and there are my results now